AlmadelX/EvilDungeon/README.md

-This is just the first Alpha version of my game.
-Right now it's just a school project, but later I'll update it and add lots of cool stuff!
+I have uploaded Beta version!
+Old versions are available in folder "Old Versions" Right now it's just a school project, but later I'll update it and add lots of cool stuff!

 Update Log:
 v.Alpha